Cool guys like to make loud noises. We can’t help it.

 The Howard-Leight Impact Sport model of electronic ear pro (linked below) is the most widely recommended and used that I’m currently aware of, and for good reason.
 They’re cheap, hold up well, and work.
 I’ve had a set for well over 5 years that I’ve used through several shooting classes, range trips, hunting trips, carpentry projects, hours of chainsaw and log-splitter use, and lawn-mowings.
 A really cool feature of these is that they have a 3.5mm jack for an auxiliary cord (included), so you can plug the muffs into your phone and jam while not listening to your ki…errr, mower.

 Let’s talk about those super sweet gel cups.
 I didn’t think they existed for the Impact Sports until I was shopping for a second set of muffs to replace my nearly worn out set and stumbled onto them.
 Yes, I know that this raises the cost of the muffs significantly, but its sooooo worth it if you plan to wear them for long periods of time.
-This particular set (also linked below) is the one that I have and not only are they really nice, but they’re made in ‘Murica and Noisefighters is a veteran-owned company.
-That’s a good thing.
+(Note – the specific brand of gel pads mentioned originally is no longer available.)

 These things are awesome.
 Not only do they make the muffs far more comfortable to wear, but their squishiness makes for a very tight seal to the side of your head, further insuring that those damaging sound waves don’t make it to our delicate ears.
 They also have a cutout at the top of the pad so that the temple of your eye pro has somewhere to go instead of being pressed into your skull.
 Their polyurethane skin is also non-absorbant and easy to clean.
 That’s important, as nobody wants to wear smelly, bacteria-ridden ear pro.
 The gel cups are also very easy to install.
 Hook the old ones with your finger, pull them out, and snap the new ones in.
 Their being easy to take in and out makes cleaning them that much easier.
 No need to worry about getting your nice ear pro wet.